anxiety-management

 3. Communicate with Your Inner Child

-While inner child work can be transformative, it also comes with challenges.
-Recognizing these challenges is important for effective healing.
+While inner child work can be transformative, it comes with challenges.
+Recognizing these obstacles and knowing how to address them is crucial for sustained progress.

 Emotional Resistance